bugst/relaxed-semver/README.md

 ## Yaml parsable with `gopkg.in/yaml.v3`

-The `Version` and `RelaxedVersion` have the YAML un/marshaler implemented so they can be YAML decoded/encoded with the excellent `gopkg.in/yaml.v3` lirbary.
+The `Version` and `RelaxedVersion` have the YAML un/marshaler implemented so they can be YAML decoded/encoded with the excellent `gopkg.in/yaml.v3` library.